Pets Reported as Missing or Stolen

 - THE NZCAR DATA IS CONFIDENTIAL AND CANNOT BE SHARED WITH THIRD PARTIES Information on previous owners and any contact details are not to be shared with any person involved in an ownership dispute without the permission of the person involved.
 The only exception to this rule is where information is requested by the police or the courts.

-- The NZCAR is a database of microchipped pets and the associated contact details for the person responsible for the chipped animal.
+- THE PURPOSE OF THE NZCAR IS TO GET LOST PETS HOME.
+The contact details we keep are for the person responsible for the chipped animal.
 We use veterinary clinics, spca, councils, rescues, pet shops, shelters, roading contractors and many other approved agents to assist with our primary job of getting lost pet’s home.
 The NZCAR has no legal authority to take any action when a pet’s ownership is under dispute.
 All disputes over ownership are a matter for the courts and any party should be advised to seek legal advice.
 In many cases we recommend CLAW, as it offers free legal advice for those who cannot afford it.